 However, this bow can quite easily be used to hunt small game such as squirrels and raccoons.
 For larger game it’s not an ideal choice.

 This model is a good option for anyone looking for a comfortable bow experience.
 It’s lightweight and you hardly even notice that you’re using it; there is no uncomfortable pressure on your hands.

 As well as being comfortable to use, this kit is easy to assemble.
 It also comes with factory-installed bushings so you can install a sight, plunger, or stabilizer if you choose to.

 If you buy this survival bow, you’ll notice that it comes with a decent Dacron string.
 You can easily get thousands of shots from this, as long as you take good care of it.
-However, the reinforced limb tips mean that you can upgrade the string if you so choose.
+However, the reinforced limb tips mean you can upgrade the string if you choose.